 The use of GFRP is very interesting in TBM tunnelling owing to the several application which interest both the construction stage both the long term life of the tunnels.
-The Authors have already applied this technology as reinforcement for concrete in several contexts, taking into account the potentiality of the GFRP products.
-In detail the following applications could be considered:
+In detail, taking into account the potentiality of the GFRP products, the following applications could be considered:

-- precast reinforced segments with fiberglass bars could be used in highly aggressive environments, such as in marine tunnels, where the use of steel reinforcement is strongly disapproved due to the high risk of steel corrosion, with spalling of concrete cover and degradation of concrete.
+- precast segments reinforced with fiberglass bars could be used in highly aggressive environments, such as in marine tunnels, where the use of steel reinforcement is strongly disapproved due to the high risk of steel corrosion, with spalling of concrete cover and degradation of concrete.
 This solution could be very interesting when marine sand is used for aggregate in preparing concrete; - special precast segments could be used as a part of the final lining, in case of partial demolition of the lining structures, for example in achievement of niches, lay-by and by-pass.
-In this situations it is preferable to adopt GFRP reinforcement, easier to demolish with respect to steel reinforcement, especially if some openings should be made inside the segment geometry; - the use of GFRP nets is quite appropriate in protecting the edges of the segments, considering the possibility of reducing the values of concrete cover usually provided for metal reinforcements; this system is very useful to minimise the rupture which usually happen during TBM advance owing to handling and erection phases, mainly in the tunnel starting period (learning curve).
+In these situations it is preferable to adopt GFRP reinforcement, easier to demolish with respect to steel reinforcement, especially if some openings should be made inside the segment geometry; - the use of GFRP nets is quite appropriate in protecting the edges of the segments, considering the possibility of reducing the values of concrete cover usually provided for metal reinforcements; this system is very useful to minimise the rupture which usually happen during TBM advance in handling and erection phases, mainly in the tunnel starting period (learning curve).
 Owing to a special production system, it is possible to prepare a GFRP corner net, with defined geometry; - special rings, reinforced by GFRP bar, could be placed along the tunnel alignment, each 300-500 m, with function of "dielectric joint" towards stray currents.
 This function is typical of railways or subway tunnels, where the risk of stray current is very high.
 An entire GFRP lining ring represents an efficient electric discontinuity element, able to stop current migration; - GFRP handrail, compliant with the requirements of the European prescriptions of STI-RTI-2014 Safety in Railway Tunnels due to hanks, to the complete electrical insulation and the non-toxicity and transmittance of fumes in case of fire.

-In all these cases, GFRP elements work for the entire service life of the tunnels; durability concepts have to be implemented, about kind and quantities of fibers and resins and referring to design static criteria.
+In all these cases, GFRP elements work for the entire service life of the tunnels; durability concepts have to be implemented, about kind and quantities of fibres and resins and referring to design static criteria.
 Figure 1 illustrates the use of GFRP bars for the reinforcement of segment linings.
 The geometry of the GFRP cage is quite similar to a steel one, with longitudinal and transverse bars, plus stirrups to connect the internal and external reinforcement layers.